 A video tool is fast becoming a part of the backbone of communication in a lot of different organizations.
 Before, this used to be only for the larger companies, but today you can run a video conference from your phone or any computer with easy-to-use solutions like the incumbents Skype and WebEx, and the recent entries Zoom and Whereby, and the always present Google with its Meet solution.

 All in all getting stuck at home, but still at work, can be a challenge for many.
 Especially if you get stuck over a long period of time.
-As humans we are social animals that want to spend time together, and when we can´t this can become a problem.
+As humans we are social animals that want to spend time together, and when we can’t this can become a problem.
 I hope that some of the tips, tricks and tools mentioned in this article can ease the pain and make you workday at home more inspiring.
 If you want do dive further into remote work best practices, I recommend checking out The Suddenly Remote Playbook by Toptal.

 Do you have any tips you want to share?
 I want to hear them.
 Comment below!